Academic Catalog

 To be considered for admission, applicants must meet the following application requirements:

-• Apply by clicking on this link.
-Applications open in (insert date) before their junior year.
-The application is due December 1st of a student’s junior or senior year.
+• Applications are due December 1st of a student’s junior or senior year

-• If a student is accepted into the dual-degree program, they will begin the following fall of their senior year.
-Example: If a student applies by December 1st, 2026, they will start the program in Fall 2027 and take a year's worth of graduate classes, provided they are accepted.
+• For example, if a student applies by December 1st, 2026, they will start the program in Fall 2027 and take a year's worth of graduate classes, provided they are accepted.

 • Video Interview - Applicants will participate in a video-based interview

-• The Kira Talent platform requires applicants to complete 2 video-recorded responses to prompts (similar to a face-to-face interview).
-For the video prompts, applicants receive the prompt, have 30 seconds to prepare their answer, and then 90 seconds to record their response.
+• The Kira Talent platform requires applicants to complete two video-recorded responses to prompts (similar to a face-to-face interview).

-• For the written essays, applicants are given the prompt and have 5 minutes to complete their essay.
-The whole process, including setup, takes about 30-40 minutes.
+• For the written essays, applicants are given a prompt and 10 minutes to complete their essays

 • Transcripts